 Should you buy them?

-Yes — and especially if you’re an Android user.
-If you want a feature-packed pair of true wireless headphones and you like the sound of silence, the Sony WF-1000XM3 are still one of the best you’ll find.
+Yes — especially if you’re an Android user.
+If you want a feature-packed pair of true wireless headphones, and you like the sound of silence, the Sony WF-1000XM3 are still one of the best you’ll find.